ChenyangQiQi/FateZero/README.md

 ## 🚧 Todo

-- [x] Release the edit config and data for all style and attribute results
+- [x] Release the edit config and data for all results
 - [x] Memory and runtime profiling and Editing guidance documents
 - [x] Colab and hugging-face
-- [ ] Tune-a-video optimization and shape editing configs
+- [ ] Tune-a-video optimization
 - [ ] Release more application

 ## 🛡 Setup Environment